 With services catering to unaccompanied diners and single living situations, Korean society is increasingly becoming geared toward young singles, reflecting both the rise of honjok and the country’s shifting from its traditionally group-oriented culture.
 Honjok, a neologism combining words “hon” (alone) and “jok” (tribe), best describes a generation that embraces individualism, independence, and solitary activity.
 The rise of honjok is attributed to the various social pressures of the modern age, namely forced social interaction and limited opportunities to interact with others.
 Ultimately, it is about letting go of societal pressures and investing time in yourself.
 Honjok primarily takes form in hon-bap, eating alone, and hon-nol, enjoying space and time for leisure activities alone.

-To better understand this shift in our collectivist social setting, I decided to experience the honjok lifestyle, first hand.
-Before I begin, I feel it is important disclose my biases: although I am a finicky eater and an introvert who would willingly walk up ten flights of stairs to avoid making small talk in an elevator, I dislike and dread even the thought of eating alone.
-I, in fact, have never eaten a meal alone outside the comfort of my home while studying or watching a movie.
-Sure, honbap, as a phenomenon, has always made sense to me as solo-dining means you can eat whatever you would like and that you do not have to adjust your schedule to accommodate other’s timing needs.
+To better understand this shift in our collectivist social setting, I decided to experience the honjok lifestyle first hand.
+Before I begin, I feel it is important to disclose my biases: although I am a finicky eater and an introvert who would willingly walk up ten flights of stairs to avoid making small talk in an elevator, I dislike and dread even the thought of eating alone.
+In fact, I have never eaten a meal alone outside the comfort of my home while studying or watching a movie.
+Sure, honbap, as a phenomenon, has always made sense to me: solo-dining means you can eat whatever you would like, and that you do not have to adjust your schedule to accommodate other’s timing needs.
 You can also listen to music or a podcast and use your phone without worrying about being perceived as rude.
-Eating alone, however, has almost always been associated with friendlessness and socially awkward individuals, ‘losers,’ for the entirety of my life.
+Eating alone, however, has almost always been associated with friendlessness and socially awkward individuals—‘losers’—for the entirety of my life.
 I cannot help but sympathize for and assume that the college student eating alone two tables over is shoving spoonfuls of pure sadness mercilessly down his throat, desperately attempting to drown his loneliness in grease and sprite.

 My first stop was where most students honbap—a convenience store.
-Although the food available is not exactly healthy nor palatable, there still is a wide variety of affordable food that requires minimal effort and time to prepare.
+Although the food available is not exactly healthy nor palatable, they still offer a wide variety of affordable food that requires minimal effort and time to prepare.
 You could walk in, buy a frozen pizza, and or sausage, hamburger—whatever your heart desires—all for less than ten dollars, or less than three dollars individually.

 My third and last stop was at the movie theater inside Coex mall, where individuals occasionally participate in hon-nol by watching movies alone.
 Watching a movie alone means you do not have to sit by someone who asks you questions throughout the movie or speak over the movie to you in general.
 I, however, happen to be ‘that’ person.
 Did I look like someone who had been stood up on?
-Would I simply blend in with all of the other movie goers?
+Would I simply blend in with all of the other moviegoers?
 I stuffed my mouth with the popcorn of my choice, determined to enjoy my special alone time and turn inward, self-reflect, and prioritize self-care.
-I, like most individuals, had been so caught up with my life and hadn’t had a chance to process how I was feeling nor remind myself of who who I am, the things I like most, and reawaken my sense of independence and confidence
+I, like most individuals, had been so caught up with my life that I hadn’t had a chance to process my feelings and thoughts nor reflect on my identity.

-We often forget to relax and meet our own needs, which should make us feel proud and confident rather than insecure and lonely if anything, and unknowingly partake in both subtle and extreme forms of honjok, whether it is singing your heart out at a coin karaoke room or simply studying alone or buying and drinking your favorite drink at a cafe.
+We often forget to relax and meet our own needs, and unknowingly partake in both subtle and extreme forms of honjok, whether it is singing our heart out at a coin karaoke room, studying alone or simply purchasing our favorite drink at a cafe.
 As enjoyable and convenient honjok is, it is something you cannot and should not force yourself into as one can never find forced isolation enjoyable.